javalsai/rs-ezcache/README.md

 # ezcache

 Rust library that provides building blocks to create useful and flexible cache stores.
 With memory and file based stores by default.
-It's only avaliable through this GitHub repository, tho I'll consider adding it to [crates.io](https://crates.io).
+It's only available through this GitHub repository, tho I'll consider adding it to [crates.io](https://crates.io).

 # Features
 - Traits to implement cache stores.
 Feature faillible and infallible variants.